DWALab/Osterlund_et_al_2021_BIK_Localization/INO_Multimodal_Segmentation/README.md

 - File used to determine the untransfected lifetime (donor_filename)<br> In our case, we provide the filename for untransfected well collected using Configuration 2.
 <br>
+**CRITICAL** <br>
-**CRITICAL** the script expects the data to be all stored in a single folder.
-The file time stamp is used to ensure that Configuration1 and Configuration2 scans are ordered consectively.
+the script expects the data to be all stored in a single folder.
+The file time stamp is used to ensure that Configuration1 and Configuration2 scans are ordered consectively.<br>
 Run the scripts

 ### Script Optimization